 These wins were then condensed for quick reading into a single headline:

 Physician Recruiting, Service Lines, & Quality Metrics Enabling 5-Star CMS Rating

-When you insert headlines like these at key intervals, your 2022 resume will look like a well-planned, strategically crafted document.
-See more 2022 and 2023 resume examples with headlines.
+When you insert headlines like these at key intervals, your resume will look like a well-planned, strategically crafted document.
+See more interview-winning resume examples with headlines.